javadkh2/stream-operators/README.md

 # stream-operators [![npm][npm-image]][npm-url] [![GitHub license][license-image]][license-url]  [![type][typescript-image]][npm-url] [![PRs Welcome][pull-request-image]][pull-request-url]

-A library for creating Readable, Writable and Transform stream which adopt two major tools in async world -  Stream and Promise - with declarative programming approach.
+A library for creating Readable, Writable and Transform stream which adopt Stream and Promise with declarative programming approach.

 Node.js native stream is very powerfully tool for creating high performance application.
-This library designed for using the power of stream for read, transform and write streams in object mode. the API is very declarative and inspired by RxJs. another design decision is combining streams with promise for better async handling; Most of the helpers could return promise instead of absolute data.
+This library designed to use the power of stream for read, transform and write streams in object mode. the API is very declarative and inspired by RxJs. another design decision is combining streams with promise for better async handling; Most of the helpers could return promise instead of absolute data.

 [pull-request-image]: https://img.shields.io/badge/PRs-welcome-brightgreen.svg
 [pull-request-url]: #